 Who Owns FanDuel?

-Flutter Entertainment (formerly Paddy Power Betfair Plc) currently owns 95 percent of the FanDuel corporation.
+Flutter Entertainment (formerly known as Paddy Power Betfair Plc) currently owns 95 percent of FanDuel.

 Back in May 2018, Flutter invested $158 million in cash as well as some of its US-based assets to acquire 61 percent of the company.